Allen-Bradley Controls, Drives, Visualisation, Network & Software

 MicroLogix

 Now regretably out of support, the economically priced and powerful MicroLogix range is still a popular selection for small applications from air conditioning, materials handling, batch operations and water treatment plants, especially for those invested in RSLogix 500.
-You just have to find the hardware on the second-hand market.

 Micro800 PLC